 Bake for 15 to 20 minutes.

-Sprinkle ground pistachios over the top and enjoy!
+Sprinkle cinnamon sugar over the top and enjoy!

 - You can help the ground pistachios stick as a topping on your muffins by making an easy sugar glaze.
 Simply combine 1 ½ cups of powdered sugar, 3 tbsp of milk or water, and 2 tsp of vanilla.